jaynamiproductions/resume-consulting/README.md

-# talent-application-site
+# resume-consulting
-HR web application to collect candidate information for a job opening.
-Utilizes Flask framework.
+Web application to collect candidate information for resume advice and consulting